-Data Center Market is Expected to Reach USD 421.4 Billion by 2030
+Data Center Market is Expected to Reach USD 646.16 billion by 2030

-According to a new research report by Next Move Strategy Consulting, the Global data center market was valued at USD 214.0 billion in 2023, and is expected to reach USD 421.4 billion by 2030, with a CAGR of 10.2% during the forecast period, 2024–2030.
+According to Next Move Strategy Consulting, the Data Center Market size was valued at USD 308.46 billion in 2024 and is expected to reach USD 364.59 billion by 2025.
+Looking ahead, the industry is projected to expand significantly, reaching USD 646.16 billion by 2030, registering a CAGR of 12.13% from 2025 to 2030.

-Key Insights from the Data center Market Report:
+Key Insights from the Data Center Market Report:

-• The information related to key drivers, restraints, and opportunities and their impact on the data center market is provided in the report.
+• The information related to key drivers, restraints, and opportunities and their impact on the Data Center market is provided in the report.

 • The value chain analysis in the market study provides a clear picture of the roles of each stakeholder.